yA devi sarva bhUteSu vRttirUpeNa saMsthitA

 namastassai namastassai namastassai namo namaH

-Again and again I bow to the deity who abides in all beings as activity (i.e., change or transformation).
+Again and again I bow to the devi who abides in all beings as activity (i.e., change or transformation).

 I also described karma as our interaction